modelop/modelop.github.io/Getting Started/Data Pipeline Integration/index.md

 ## <a name="intro-to-streams"></a>Intro to Streams
 As a model goes through the Model Lifecycle, the data pipeline is going to dynamically change for various use cases and environments.
 The Stream abstraction is FastScore is going to allow us to quickly change the data pipeline and scoring behavior without constantly recoding the model.
 Streams define the integration to our data pipeline.
 They will read records from underlying transport, verify them against the schema, and feed them to the model.
 They also will determine how the model will score data while deployed (on-demand, batch, or streaming).
 Streams are attached to input and output slots of the FastScore Engine that provide the Model Execution Script access for reading and writing data.
 Even slot numbers respond to the model inputs and odd numbers for data outputs.
 It is possible to have multiple input and output streams as described in [this guide](https://opendatagroup.github.io/Product%20Manuals/Multiple%20Input%20and%20Output%20Streams/).

-The streams are defined via a Stream Descriptor, a JSON file that contain connection information and components that define scoring behavior.
+Each stream is defined via a Stream Descriptor, a JSON file that contains connection information and components that define scoring behavior.
 Full documentation on Stream Descriptors is available [here](https://opendatagroup.github.io/Product%20Manuals/Stream%20Descriptors/).

 Here are the components of the stream that we define in the Stream Descriptor:
 - Description - optional description of the stream